Breach of Fiduciary Duty: Everything You Need to Know

 Winning a Breach of Fiduciary Duty Complaint

 In order to win a breach of fiduciary duty complaint, an individual needs to ensure they have received damages due to the breach and be able to prove the breach.

 To win a breach of fiduciary duty complaint the plaintiff must prove that the fiduciary (defendant) had duties such as acting good faith, being transparent with pertinent information, and being loyal to the plaintiff.

 The plaintiff must prove that the defendant failed their duty by withholding pertinent information, by misappropriating funds, abusing their position of influence, failing in their responsibilities or misrepresenting the statement of fact.

 The breach is only actionable if there is proof that the plaintiff suffered damages as a result of the breach.

-Being diligent in keeping an ordered record of communication, and all relevant documentation will assist you in proving the breach of fiduciary complaint.
+Being diligent in keeping an ordered record of communication and of all relevant documentation will assist you in proving the breach of fiduciary complaint.

 In regard to companies – keep a record (Board Resolutions) of important decisions made by the board of directors or shareholders on behalf of the company.

 By ensuring a basic understanding of your fiduciary duty and what behavior is expected of you, you will be able to prevent any breaches of your duty.
 Remember to avoid transactions that would be in breach of your duty, such as transactions that benefit you personally.

 If you need help understanding a breach of fiduciary duty, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.